 If you’re White, keep reading!
-Don’t make the mistake of thinking these Black, Indigenous, and People of Color (BIPOC) BDSM resources don’t pertain to you.
+Don’t make the mistake of thinking these BIPOC BDSM resources don’t pertain to you.
 They absolutely do.

 In the wake of the murders of George Floyd, Breonna Taylor, Ahmaud Arbery, and countless other Black people, we, like so many Americans, have joined the effort to prevent such atrocities from occurring in the future.
 But the changes that need to occur in this country go far beyond ending police brutality.
 Every community needs to take a step back and reflect on what it can do to not only make space for BIPOC but ensure they are welcome participants and leaders.
 And the BDSM community is no exception.

 As two White people, we can’t pretend to know what it’s like to join the BDSM community as BIPOC.
 But, we can acknowledge that racism exists within the community and do our part to educate ourselves and others about it and increase readers’ exposure to BIPOC who teach and write about BDSM.
 It’s in everyone’s best interest to learn about other people’s experiences and perspectives.
-To that end, we have begun to compile a list of BDSM resources related to BIPOC.
+To that end, we have begun to compile a list of BIPOC BDSM resources.

 The list below has also been added to the BDSM Resources section of our blog.
 If you’re aware of additional BIPOC BDSM resources we should check out, please let us know in the comments!
 This list is only a starting point and is by no means exhaustive.